longturn/freeciv21/docs/Getting/Manuals/client-manual.rst

 server port in the corresponding :guilabel:`Port` text box.
 Ensure your username is correct and then click :guilabel:`Connect` to connect to the server.
 The :guilabel:`Password` box will activate when you have connected to the server.
 Type in your password and then click :guilabel:`Connect` a second time and you will join the server.
-Pretty much all LongTurn online multiplayer games are connected this way.
+Pretty much all Longturn online multiplayer games are connected this way.

 ..
 Note:: If you are hosting your own server with authentication enabled and a player has never connected before they may be prompted to confirm the password a second time in the :guilabel:`Confirm Password` box